-When you get moving quotes, arrange for the removals companies to come and look at your property before moving day.
+When you get moving quotes, arrange for the removal companies to visit your property before moving day.
 They have experience in foreseeing possible problems and may be able to offer solutions that you hadn’t considered.

-Always inform your removals company of any oversized or awkward items that could cause problems, so that they can come prepared with the correct tools in case they need to dismantle anything to make it fit through a doorway.
-It will save you both time and money on moving day, enabling the removals company to get on with moving your things rather than having to call for reinforcements or go back to get the tools they need.
+Always inform your removal company of any oversized or awkward items that could cause problems, so that they can come prepared with the correct tools and equipment in case they need to dismantle anything to make it fits through a doorway.
+It will save you both time and money on moving day, enabling the removal company to get on with moving your things rather than having to call for reinforcements or go back to get the tools they need.

 At your new house

 Think about how your belongings will fit into your new home.
 Again, always keep your removals company as well informed as possible.
 Let them know about any difficult points of entry, e.g. narrow stairwells or doorways, lack of on-site parking etc. The more information they have, the more they will be able to prepare and the more time you will save yourself on moving day.

 Make sure that all power leads and cables are tied up with none left trailing.
 Failure to do this will present a tripping hazard that could result in serious injury.
 Computer ties or packing tape should work for this.

 If you still have the original box that the object came in, you can’t use anything better to transport it.
 However if you don’t, then the most sensible way of transporting appliances is to put them into a strong box and pad with soft fabric items, such as pillows.
 This also helps answer the question of how to pack your bedding!
 An important point to remember is to never pack any appliance when it is still warm; wait for it to cool down thoroughly first.

 Find out more tips for packing a moving box.